Shahada: Use on flags

 The Shahada is found on some Islamic flags.
-For an example Wahhabis have used the Shahada on their flags since the 18th century.
+For example, Wahhabis have used the Shahada on their flags since the 18th century.
 The Ottoman army often used verses from the Quran and Shahada on their flags.
 This tradition continued during the First World War.
 When Ottoman Turkey joined the war on the side of the Central Powers in 1914, it declared a jihad against the Entente States.
 The modern Ottoman Turkish army used the Ottoman state coat of arms on one side of their standard regimental flags and Shahada on the other.
 The Ottoman regimental flags consisted of gold writings and the state emblem on a red background.
 After the dissolution of the Ottoman Empire in 1922, this practice continued for a while in modern Turkey.

 In 1902, Ibn Saud, leader of the House of Saud and the future founder of Saudi Arabia, added a sword to this flag.
-The modern Flag of Saudi Arabia was introduced in 1973.
-The Flag of Somaliland has a horizontal strip of green, white and red with the Shahada inscribed in white on the green strip.
+The modern flag of Saudi Arabia was introduced in 1973.
+The flag of Somaliland has a horizontal strip of green, white, and red with the Shahada inscribed in white on the green strip.

 The flag of Afghanistan under the Taliban is a white flag with the Shahada inscribed in black.
 The various jihadist black flags used by Islamic insurgents since the 2000s have often followed this example.
 The Shahada written on a green background has been used by supporters of Hamas since about 2000.
 The 2004 draft constitution of Afghanistan proposed a flag featuring the Shahada in white script centered on a red background.
 In 2006, the Islamic State of Iraq designed its flag using the Shahada phrase written in white on black background.
 The font used is supposedly similar to the font used as seal on the original letters written on Muhammad's behalf.